rfullam-boomi/HealthApp/README.md

 If true then the "Begin" button is not shown and the test begins immediatly with the countdown

 Default = "false".

+### submitLabel

+String.

+The label to show on the submit button while the test is running.

+Default = "Begin".

+### inactivitySeconds

+Number.

+The number of seconds of inactivity before a warning is displayed.

+Default = -1.
+No inactivity check done.

+### timeoutContinueLabel

+String.

+The label on the inactivity timeout warning modal's continue button to carry on the game.

+Default = "Continue".

+### timeoutAbortLabel

+String.

+The label on the inactivity timeout warning modal's abort button to exit on the game.

+Default = "Exit".

 ## Outcomes